Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/02_Ethical-Guidelines-and-Legislation-Relevant-to-Research.md

 - **Pre-session Activity:** Instructor should ask learners to read Resources 1&ndash;5 before the session.
 - **Recap activity** (15 mins): Instructor should recap key takeaways from the pre-assigned reading (some topics that can be highlighted are included in the instructor notes).
-- **Discussion Activity** (30 mins): In pairs, ask learners to discuss 2&ndash;3 stakeholders within their own institutions (e.g. ethical committees, ethics board, data stewards) to whom they could turn to for further advice on ethical assessment for EU projects.
+- **Discussion Activity** (30 mins): In pairs, ask learners to discuss 2&ndash;3 stakeholders within their own institutions (e.g. ethical committees, ethics board, more senior data stewards) to whom they could turn to for further advice on ethical assessment for EU projects.
 If they cannot identify stakeholders, then the instructor could prepare an overview of stakeholders within their institute.

 ### Materials to Prepare